Code-Institute-Submissions/kind-soul-yoga/README.md

 #### CSS

-I ran my CSS through the ([W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)) which did not produce any errors.
+I ran my CSS through the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) which did not produce any errors.

 #### Validating the responsiveness

 I manually tested the responsive design of the project by:

-- Using Google Developer Tools and ([Amiresponsive](http://ami.responsivedesign.is/)) to view my project on devices with different screen sizes.
+- Using Google Developer Tools and [Amiresponsive](http://ami.responsivedesign.is/) to view my project on devices with different screen sizes.
 - Sharing the live project with friends and family to ask for their feedback.

 This highlighted a number of small changes that I need to implement regarding the dimensions, paddings and margins of various elements throughout the website that were targeted by media queries in the CSS.

 #### Validating the accessibility

-I tested the accessibility of my website using ([WAVE - The Web Accessibility Evaluation Tool](https://wave.webaim.org/)) which highlighted the following errors:
+I tested the accessibility of my website using [WAVE - The Web Accessibility Evaluation Tool](https://wave.webaim.org/) which highlighted the following errors:

 - I had only used _h2, h3_ and _h4_ elements in my HTML so it wasn't clear what the main heading was on each page.
 To make my code more semantic, I reassigned the main heading as an _h1_.
 - The _forms_ on the Group Sessions, 1-2-1 Tutoring and Contact pages didn't have a _label_ attribute so it wasn't clear what each _form input_ was for.
 I didn't want to add in a visible label so I added a _title_ attribute instead.
 - There is very low contrast between a lot of foreground and background colors which would make the site difficult to use for those with low vision.
-I didn't have time to fix this issue but I have mentioned it in my Features Left To Implement section ( **link** ) as something I would like to rectify in the future.
+I didn't have time to fix this issue but I have mentioned it in my [Features left to implement](#features-left-to-implement) section as something I would like to rectify in the future.

 #### Validating the functionality of all links